TRANSPORTATION PLANNER - Posted 7/8/19. Interviews will be scheduled as applications are received.

-Under the supervision of the Transportation Director, is required to assist in all aspects of transportation performance based planning and programing and analysis of related impacts and costs.
-Participate in specific areas such as land use and transit planning.
-Interact and work cooperatively with officials at all governmental levels.
+Under the supervision of the Transportation Director, is required to assist in long and short range transportation planning and analysis of related impacts and costs.
+Participate in multi-modal transportation issues and work cooperatively with officials at all governmental levels.
 Promotes and defines Grand Valley Metro Council’s transportation objectives in a variety of public forums.

 Essential Job Functions:

-Handles long and short range transportation issues on a daily basis.
-Develops and/or coordinates elements of Grand Valley Metro Council’s metropolitan transportation plan (MTP) including research and analysis of system deficiencies, public transportation, air, rail, non-motorized transportation and freight.
-Coordinates with staff and members working in each mode.
+1. Handles long-range transportation issues on a daily basis.
+Assists with the development and coordination of elements of Grand Valley Metro Council’s Metropolitan Transportation Plan (MTP) including research and analysis of component areas such as roads, public transportation, air, rail, non-motorized transportation, and freight.
+Coordinates with individuals working in each mode.

-Develops socio economic data and projections, maps, financial forecasts for the MTP, and analyzes environmental and societal impacts.
+2. Assists with the development of population projections, maps, and financial forecasts for the MTP and analyzes environmental and societal impacts.

-Coordinates the public involvement process for the Department.
-Stages public appearances and announcements, organizes public meetings, gives presentations, and generally educates the public concerning transportation issues.
+4. Assists with public involvement, including public appearances and announcements, public meetings and presentations, and generally educating the public concerning transportation issues.